-Xcel Brands, Inc. ("Xcel," the "Company," "we," "us" or "our") is a brand development and media company engaged in the design, licensing, marketing and retail sales of branded apparel, footwear, accessories, jewelry and home goods, and the acquisition of additional high profile consumer lifestyle brands, including the Isaac Mizrahi Brand, certain rights of LCNY, the Ripka Brand, and the H Halston Brands.
+Xcel Brands, Inc. ("Xcel," the "Company," "we," "us" or "our") is a brand development and media company engaged in the design, licensing, marketing and direct to consumer sales of branded apparel, footwear, accessories, jewelry and home goods, and the acquisition of additional high profile consumer lifestyle brands.
+Our brand portfolio consists of the Isaac Mizrahi Brand, the Ripka Brand, the H by Halston and H Halston brands (collectively, the "H Halston Brands the H by Halston), the C Wonder brand (see Note 10, Subsequent Events in the Unaudited Condensed Consolidated Financial Statements) and certain rights of the Liz Claiborne New York brand ("LCNY Brand") through July 31, 2016.
+Going forward, our focus shall be on our wholly-owned brands.